 Even so, there are places to visit, even if all you want is a gorgeous view or a uniquely New England culinary experience.
 My parents were in town over a week ago from the west coast, and we knew the big blizzard was going to hit on Friday, the 8th, and as my dad had never been to Maine, we drove across the border into York, Maine to see my favorite lighthouse on Thursday.

-A sense of total calm and peace always descends upon me when I get out of my car at Nubble lighthouse and walk down the rocky coast.
+I always feel calm and peaceful when I walk down the rocky coast toward the lighthouse.
 There is just something about that place that is like an instant salve to my soul.
-For me, it's like a trip to a beautiful art gallery, a communing with nature, and antidepressant pill rolled into one.

 Right next to the lighthouse is Fox's Lobster House.
 I've had fried lobster tails there before and it was delicious.
 Unfortunately, at this time of year it is closed (see what I mean), but they did have a Christmas tree outside of the restaurant made of lobster traps.
 As it is February, it was decorated to be more of a Valentine's tree.

 The Monday after Nemo hit, we didn't want to travel far, as a lot of roads still weren't cleared and some freezing rain was falling.
 So, we went to Parker's Maple Barn.
-It is very near my house, around ten miles or so, and though in New Hampshire, it is right by the Massachusetts border.
+It is very near my house, and though in New Hampshire, it is right by the Massachusetts border.
 It does close seasonally right around Christmas to the beginning of February.
 We got there soon after it reopened for the year.

 I know before I moved to New England one of the things I associated most with this region was maple syrup.
 I had never heard of a sugar house before I moved here, and now I have several dotting the landscape near where I live.
-And if you are as ignorant as I was, a sugar house is where maple syrup is made.
+And in case you didn't know, a sugar house is where maple syrup is made.
 Several sugar houses around New England have a restaurant on-site where they serve, what else, all things maple.
 And, if you're curious, maple season begins in March, when I'm sure this place, will be packed.

 Me outside the restaurant. (iPhone shot)